• Skip to primary navigation

 Let’s say you do travel photography, like everyone else on Instagram 😀

-Then this list of journalist would be very relevant for you.
+Then this list of journalists would be very relevant for you.

 And it’s easy to do; click on this Google Search and replace “travel” with your niche.